Optimal radial basis for density-based atomic representations

 The advantages of using an optimized radial basis become much clearer for the QM9 dataset.
 As shown in Fig.~\ref{fig:qm9-lc}, there is a dramatic improvement of performance at all body orders when using a PCA-contracted $(a,n)$ basis, with the improvement becoming more and more substantial for higher $\nu$.
-For bispectrum features and $\qmax=5$ (effectively only one channel per species) the use of a combined basis leads to a 5-fold reduction of test error compared to the use of a primitive GTO basis, and makes it possible to reach the symbolic threshold of 1 kcal/mol MAE.
-For larger basis sets, and for $\nu>3$, it becomes necessary to truncate aggressively the construction of multispectra, which within the current implementation of the NICE framework is achieved with the help of some thresholding heuristics.
-In order to be able to use a consistent threshold up to the full primitive GTO basis (which contains $\nmax=20$ radial terms per chemical species) we need to use a rather aggressive scheme, which results in clear performance loss, as evidenced by the saturation of the model accuracy with increasing $\qmax$.
+For the bispectrum features with $\qmax=5$ (effectively only one channel per species), the use of a combined basis leads to a 5-fold reduction of the test error compared to the primitive GTO basis, and makes it possible to reach the symbolic threshold of 1 kcal/mol MAE. \revtwo{In other terms, an optimal PCA contraction achieves an accuracy comparable to a primitive GTO basis which is roughly 2 times larger.
+Given that the number of bispectrum ($\nu=3$) features scales as $\qmax^3$, this translates into an order of magnitude improvement in computational efficiency for the QM9 predictions. } For larger basis sets, and for $\nu>3$, it becomes necessary to truncate the construction of the multispectra, which within the current implementation of the NICE framework is achieved with further PCA contractions applied at each iteration.
+In order to be able to use a consistent PCA threshold up to the full primitive GTO basis (which contains $\nmax=20$ radial terms per chemical species) we need to use a rather aggressive truncation, which results in clear performance loss, as evidenced by the saturation of the model accuracy with increasing $\qmax$.